AbsaOSS/ABRiS/README.md

 Only Schema registry client setting that is mandatory is the url, but if you need to provide more the configurer allows you to provide a whole map.

-For example you may want to provide `basic.auth.user.info` and `basic.auth.credentials.source` required for user authentication.
+For example, you may want to provide `basic.auth.user.info` and `basic.auth.credentials.source` required for user authentication.
-You can do this this way:
+You can do it this way:

 ```scala
 val registryConfig = Map(